landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/CarbonFiberPrep.md

 1. From the end of the tube measure 10mm towards the center of the tube and mark with a pencil.
 2. Using the hole guide, located the mark in the eye of the guide.
 3. Secure the guide and tube so that they cannot move.
-Then allign the mark with the drill bit on the drill press.
+Then align the mark with the drill bit on the drill press.
 4. Make the hole using the drill press and M3 bit.
 5. On the opposite end of the tube, measure 20mm in and mark with a pencil.
 6. Steps 2-3 can then be repeated for the mark located 20mm in from the end.